-Figure 4.2 - Performance on the task as measured by accuracy in identifying the target (when a special distractor was present).
+Figure 4.2 - Performance on the task as measured by the accuracy of identifying the target (when a special distractor was present).
 Findings are presented across Distractor Type (green and orange bars) and Distance from the Target.
 Error bars represent one standard error of the mean.